Workers’ Compensation For Back Injuries

 Whether you are sitting in front of your computer screen or lifting heavy objects all day, many professions can take a toll on your body, particularly your back.
 That’s why it’s no surprise that back injuries are one of the most common ailments reported by employees in their workers’ comp claims.

-No matter how severe your back injury, this kind of pain can greatly impact your day-to-day.
+No matter how severe your back injury, this kind of pain can greatly impact your day-to-day activities.
 If you need help handling a back-injury claim, the Law Offices of Andrew B. Shin can help.

 Back disorders can develop gradually or occur as a result of a single, traumatic event.
-Whether they come on over time or all at once, they are typically caused when the muscles, tendons, or discs in your back or spine are overextended or exhausted.
+Whether they come on overtime or all at once, they are typically caused when the muscles, tendons or disks in your back or spine are overextended or exhausted.

 Factors associated with workplace back disorders include: